-- Have in a plenty of prebiotic food products, such as onions, artichoke, asparagus or garlic.
+- Have in plenty of prebiotic food products, such as onions, artichoke, asparagus, or garlic.
 These all feed the healthy gut bacteria and facilitate them to flourish.

 - Stay well hydrated.
-Your intestines demand for water to shift things across the digestive system.
+Your intestines demand water to shift things across the digestive system.

-- Exclude out any foods to your body is allergic or sensitive.
+- Exclude out any foods to your body that is allergic or sensitive.

 - Avoid soda or other highly sweetened beverages.

 - Stay away from pre-packaged, processed foods as much as possible.
 These are full of sugar, the inflammatory form of fats, as well as preservatives – all of which are known to harm your gut.